top of page

 Yeni Türk Edebiyatına Giriş, ed.
 Zeliha Güneş

-The sentence seems incongruent or vague in its structuring.
+The sentence seems incongruent and vague in its structuring.
 A link between the first statement of the listed branches (eski Türk edebiyatı, halk edebiyatı, and yeni Türk edebiyatı) and the second statement about the branching of the discipline (birtakım dallara ayrılarak) needs to be expressed more clearly, which we can improve by formatting the second statement as a parenthetical comment (aside):

 Bilindiği gibi Türk edebiyatı; Eski Türk Edebiyatı, Halk Edebiyatı, Yeni Türk Edebiyatı dalları altında, yani birtakım dallara ayrılarak, incelenmekte ve öğretilmektedir.